juhasev/sample-ninja-help/subpanel-landing-page.md

 A dialog window opens.
 Fill in the Font family and upload the Font face files.

-Only files of type WOFF and WOFF2 are allowed and the relative styelsheet file (CSS).
+Only files of type WOFF and WOFF2 are allowed and the relative stylesheet file (CSS).
 If your custom font is in another format you can easily convert it with [https://transfonter.org](https://transfonter.org).

 _Follow these steps:_